Unconditional measurement-based quantum computation with optomechanical continuous variables: Optomechanics implementation

-Allowing our system to be in contact with vacuum reservoir for the cavity and thermal bath for the mechanical oscillator, leads to the following Heisenberg~-~Langevin equations \cite{S:Gardiner:00} for the system operators:
+with $\epsilon_k$ the complex driving amplitudes and $\omega_k$ the driving frequencies.
+The standard \textit{linearisation} procedure for an externally driven cavity \cite{aspelmeyer2014cavity} may be expanded to include the multiple mechanical modes, the multi-tone drive and the position-squared coupling as follows.
+Allowing our system to be in contact with a vacuum reservoir for the cavity and a thermal bath for the mechanical oscillators leads to the following Heisenberg~-~Langevin equations \cite{Gardiner:00} for the system operators:

-where $\kappa$ and $\Gamma_j$ are the damping rates for the cavity mode and the $j^{\mathrm{th}}$ mechanical oscillator, and $a_{\mbox{in}}$ and $\xi_j$ are the input noise operators for the cavity and mechanical oscillator respectively, satisfying the correlation relations:
+where $\kappa$ and $\Gamma_j$ are the damping rates for the cavity mode and the $j^{\text{th}}$ mechanical oscillator, and $a_{\text{in}}$ and $\xi_j$ are the input noise operators for the cavity and mechanical oscillator respectively, satisfying the correlation relations:

 with $\bar{n}_j$ denoting the mean phonon number.